30092171/pdef/README.md

 ## Created By: Peter Bignold, Richard Harder, Aiden Taylor, Alex Tran, Nick Zhao

 Planet Defenders is a 2D arcade-styled defense game.
-The player must defend their home planet from projectilles by mouse-click.
+The player must defend their home planet from projectiles.

 ###### How to run
 1. Download the executable JAR file.